NREL/HydroChrono/README.md

 	* demo for hyrdo forces
 * addedMassTest.cpp
 	* demo for hydro forces with added mass implemented as custom load
-	* addedMass class declared/defined in this file for now- eventually will be moved to H5_force_class
+	* addedMass class declared/defined in this file for now - eventually will be moved to H5_force_class